 - Scope project variables to tags.

-- Design a multi-tenant hosting model - read more in our guide.
+- Design a multi-tenant hosting model - read more in our tenant infrastructure section.

-- Control which releases can be deployed to tenants using channels - read more in our guide.
+- Control which releases can be deployed to tenants using channels - read more in our tenant lifecycle section.

 Managing Tenant Tags